ExaESM-WP4/Containers-for-Scientific-Computing/01_motivation.md

 # Goal of this workshop

-Accelerate your "scientific productivity" (and scientific work's reproducibility) by covering the basics of container technology, as well as a few considerations around scientific workflows from a container perspective.
+Accelerate your "scientific productivity" (and increase your scientific work's reproducibility) by covering the basics of container technology, as well as a few considerations around scientific workflows from a container perspective.